Carleton-Web-Dev-Club/CWDC-Wiki/hosting/tutorials/ssh-access/ssh-config(scs).md

 Remembering that command is a pain, but thankfully openssh provides a way to condense all of that into a much simpler command, a single config file.

 ### Creating ~/.ssh
 First, run `ssh-keygen` as described [below](#creating-the-key).
-This is not strictly required for this step, but it does do some of the work we would have to do manually.
+This is not strictly required for this step, but it does do some of the work you would have to do manually.

 ### Finding ~/.ssh
 Go to your home folder, `~` on mac and linux, `%userprofile%` on windows.
 You may have to change a setting to view hidden folders.
 If on windows, it is recommended that you change the setting to have it show file extensions as well.

 You will see a folder name `.ssh`, open it.
 Create a file called `config`.
 Not `config.txt`, or anything else.
 Just a file named config.
 ### Adding the OpenSSH Config
-Copy the contents of this file into it, replacing the variables as we did before. ([windows](https://cwdc.scs.carleton.ca/shared/ssh-config-windows.txt),[mac/linux](https://cwdc.scs.carleton.ca/shared/ssh-config-linux.txt)).
+Copy the contents of this file into it, replacing the variables as you did before. ([windows](https://cwdc.scs.carleton.ca/shared/ssh-config-windows.txt),[mac/linux](https://cwdc.scs.carleton.ca/shared/ssh-config-linux.txt)).

 ### Testing Config
 To test, you can attempt to log into your assigned host. `cwdc-rp` represents the `reverse-proxy` host, `cwdc-db` represents the `db-host` host, and `cwdc-web-X` represents the `web-X` hosts.
 To log into `web-1`, all you have to do is run `ssh cwdc-web-1`.
 This should ask you first for your scs unix account password, then your CWDC password given to by your admin.
 Enter these, and you should be logged in.

 ## Passwordless login with Public Keys
-Instead of using password, we can use public key authentication, where we create a file, a private key, and a public key that is mathematically computed from the private key.
-After having a logged in user add our public key as a login option, we can use our private key to prove to the ssh server that we created the public key, and that we should be allowed to log in.
+Instead of using password, you can use public key authentication, where you create a file, a private key, and a public key that is mathematically computed from the private key.
+After having a logged in user add your public key as a login option, you can use your private key to prove to the ssh server that you created the public key, and that you should be allowed to log in.

 ### Creating the key
-Run `ssh-keygen`.
+Run `ssh-keygen` on your host.
 Accepting the default values is good enough for everything.
 (Note that this can overwrite `~/.ssh/id_rsa`, which you *may* have set up for git or otherwise.
 If so, skip this step).
 It will ask you for a password. **This is different from the password used to login to the remote system.**.
 This tutorial, and all others, will assume you left it blank.
 If you didn't, it will ask for a passphrase to unlock key at certain points.
 That will be the same password you enter here.

+**The private key file created (`~/.ssh/id_rsa`) should never be shared with anyone.
+Sharing this file is akin to giving someone your password.
+The public key file (`~/.ssh/id_rsa.pub`) can be shared to anyone**
 ### Copying The Key
-While there is a way to automate this using the `ssh-copy-id` program, it may not work as expected on windows systems, so we will do it the manual way.
+While there is a way to automate this using the `ssh-copy-id` program, it may not work as expected on windows systems, so you will do it the manual way.

 In the terminal on your own system, run `Get-Content ~/.ssh/id_rsa.pub` on windows, or `cat ~/.ssh/id_rsa.pub` on anything else.
 Copy the output.
 To copy from terminal, you may need to select it, then right click, press ctrl+shift+c, or something else.
 It will look like this
 ```